Skip to content

 1 / 1

-[Externally verified] The company reports all other operations were compliant with relevant local thresholds in 2021.
-BOD and COD data was externally verified for 2021.
+[Externally verified] The company reports that the BOD level for all its mills was compliant with relevant local thresholds in 2024.
+Evidence is externally verified by Ernst & Young LLP (EY).

 • Y